-We will keep your Personal Information only for as long as required for our business purposes and otherwise as required by Australian law.
+We will keep your Personal Information only for as long as required for our business purposes and otherwise as required by Australian, Canadian EU, New Zealand, and UK law.

-Where we no longer need to keep your Personal Information in accordance with this clause 9, we will take reasonable steps to destroy or de-identify your Personal Information.
+Where we no longer need to keep your Personal Information in accordance with this clause 9, we will take steps required by the applicable Privacy Law to destroy or de-identify your Personal Information.

-If you wish to have your Personal Information destroyed or de-identified, please let us know and we will take reasonable steps to do so (unless we need to keep it for legal, auditing or internal risk management reasons, or as otherwise required by law).
+If you wish to have your Personal Information destroyed or de-identified, please let us know and we will take steps required by the applicable Privacy Law to do so (unless we need to keep it for legal, auditing or internal risk management reasons, or as otherwise required or permitted by law).

 We will take reasonable steps to ensure that the Personal Information that we hold is accurate, up-to-date and complete.
-You can update your Personal Information at any time by contacting us in any of the ways specified in clause 11.
-We welcome any changes to your Personal Information so as to keep our records up to date.
+You can request a correction of, or update to your Personal Information at any time by contacting us in any of the ways specified in clause 11.
+We welcome any changes to your Personal Information to keep our records up to date.

-You are entitled to access Personal Information that we hold about you.
-If you request access to your Personal Information, we will grant your request unless providing you with access would unreasonably impact upon the privacy of others or is not otherwise permitted under the Australian Privacy Principles or at law.
-If we refuse your request to access your Personal Information, we will provide you with written reasons for the refusal.
+You are entitled to request access to Personal Information that we hold about you.
+If you request access to your Personal Information, we will grant your request to the extent required or permitted by applicable Privacy Law.
+If we refuse your request to access your Personal Information, to the extent required under applicable Privacy Law, we will provide you with written reasons for the refusal.

-If you are based in Europe and you provide us with your Personal Information, or your Personal Information is disclosed to us or processed by us, you may have additional rights under the GDPR, including in relation to the right to access your Personal Information, to rectify your Personal Information, to erase your Personal Information (the ‘right to be forgotten’), to restrict processing of your Personal Information and the right to receive your Personal Information (the ‘right of portability’).
-If the GDPR applies we will comply with our obligations in relation to the exercise of your rights under the GDPR.
+If the GDPR or UK GDPR applies, you may have additional rights under the GDPR, including in relation to the right to access your Personal Information, to rectify your Personal Information, to erase your Personal Information (the ‘right to be forgotten’), to restrict processing of your Personal Information and the right to receive your Personal Information (the ‘right of portability’).
+If the GDPR or the UK GDPR applies we will comply with our obligations in relation to the exercise of your rights under the GDPR or the UK GDPR.

 To exercise any of your rights in relation to Personal Information, including making a request for access, please contact us in any of the ways specified in clause 11.
-We are entitled to charge you a fee to comply with your request for information, however, if you are based in Europe, we will not charge you for information we provide to you in accordance with GDPR Article 12(5).
+We are entitled to charge you a fee to comply with your request for information, however, if the GDRP or UK GDPR applies, we will not charge you for information we provide to you unless we are entitled to do so in accordance with GDPR or UK GDPR Article 12(5).

 Name: Nous Group Pty Ltd